Pradunya07/Pocket-Manager/README.md

 columns:fname, lname, email and password
 These details are dealt in login.php file

 A static gitHub page has been added to show the working protoype of the project.
 (The php files wont function.
-Will need to download them)
+Will need to download and run the project on local host)